-While driving to a visit in Adair County on an early afternoon in the rolling hills of a northeastern Oklahoma winter, Shari watches the softness of the landscape: green even when it’s brown.
+While driving to a visit in Adair County on an early afternoon in the rolling brown of a northeastern Oklahoma winter, Shari watches the softness of the landscape: green even when it’s brown.
 Different from the TV conception of country, hard-bitten Appalachian hollers, and different from the starker wind-blast of western Oklahoma or the open roll of central Oklahoma.
 The landscape tucks away poverty.

-Shari’s grown to resent poverty because she faces it all the time: it’s the common thread between the families she sees.
+Shari’s grown to resent poverty because she faces it all the time: it’s the common thread with the families she sees.
 Families come to Child Protective Services from DHS because they don’t meet DHS’ standards of need.
 Teachers notice bruises; neighbors see wandering toddlers.
 Families come to the office, usually hoping for diapers or food.
 A nurse in the maternity ward at Tahlequah City Hospital says, “Check 24.”
 Shari’s job is to go to their homes.

 There’s a deep bias she’s tamped down until the tamping became habit.
 A dirty home does not mean an unfit home.
 Everyone sometimes leaves trash in the house too long.
 When mothers give their babies crawdad brains or squirrel brains for teething, that’s a cultural difference, not a transgression.

 The trailer’s way down a country road graded so the rocks pile in eight-inch rises on the roadside, and stones in the road kick up into the undercarriage of Shari’s car.
 She called first to confirm the appointment, a matter of necessity—many people agree to a visit in the moment but balk later—and also a matter of safety.
 She needed to confirm that mom and child will be there and find out who else might be.